nsacyber/RandPassGenerator/README.md

 "add a set of all digits", and anything else means "add a set of all punctuation marks".
 There is no way to supply a fully custom character set.
 Normally, you should not use the -pwcs option, you should let RandPassGenerator use its default character set.

+### Examples

+Example 1: generate 5 random passwords using the default mixed character set, at default strength of 160, saved into file GoodPasswords.dat

+	java -jar RandPassGenerator.jar -pw 5 >GoodPasswords.dat

+Example 2: generate 20 random passphrases using the default dictionary, at strength of 256, with verbose messages, using words up to 9 letters long, and output saved into the file passphrases.txt

+	java -jar RandPassGenerator.jar -v -pp 20 -str 256 -pplen 9 >passphrases.txt

+Example 3: generate 200 random keys at strength of 192, with logging to keygen.log, and output to mykeys.out.

+	java -jar RandPassGenerator.jar -k 200 -str 192 -log keygen.log -out mykeys.out

+Example 4: generate 100 passwords at strength 160, using a character set of lowercase letters and digits, with output redirected to hi-quality-stuff.txt

+	java -jar RandPassGenerator.jar -pw 100 -pwcs "a0"  >hi-quality-stuff.txt

+Example 5: generate 10 passwords at strength 128, formatted into chunks of five characters each, separated by /.

+	java -jar RandPassGenerator.jar -pw 10 -str 128 -c 5 -sep /

+### Design Information

+The foundation of RandPassGenerator is an implementation of the NIST SP800-90 HashDRBG.
+It uses entropy, carefully gathered from system sources, to generate quality random output.
+The internal strength of the DRBG is 192 bits, according to NIST SP800-57, using the SHA-384 algorithm.
+In accordance with SP800-90, the DRBG is seeded with at least 888 bits of high quality entropy from entropy sources prior to any operation.
+This implementation uses the seed mechanism of the Java SecureRandom class for gathering entropy.
+By default, it also saves entropy from run to run.

+This implementation performs self-tests at every execution, so that users can be confident that no library problems have affected operation.
+Two kinds of self-tests are performed:
+1. Known-answer tests from the NIST Hash_DRBG verification suite test file.
+2. Simple statistical tests on DRBG output.

+If the tests don't pass, the tool reports failure and refuses to run.

+The strength mechanism implemented here is quite simple.
+For passwords, the size of the character set used defines the bits-per-character, and password length is then computed to meet or exceed the requested strength (typically, this is somewhere around 5-6 bits per character).
+Similarly, for passphrases the size of the usable dictionary defines the bits-per-word, and passphrase length is then computed to meet or exceed the requested strength (for the default dictionary and settings, roughly 16 bits-per-word).
+Duplicates are eliminated and the entropy is computed based on the number of unique characters or words.

+The RandPassGenerator tool performs extensive logging.
+By default, log entries are appended to the local file "randpass.log".
+No actual key data, random data, or seed data is written to the log file.

 ## License

 See [LICENSE](./LICENSE.md).